rovelazqu/rovelazqu.github.io/_pages/about.md

 The project examines the distinct causal effects of exposure to inequality of opportunity and inequality of outcomes on (i) beliefs about the causes of inequality and perceptions of economic fairness and (ii) the propensity to cooperate and redistribute.
 Methodologically, the research relies on a series of large-scale online experiments that randomly expose individuals to artificial, society-like environments with varying levels of outcome and opportunity inequality.
 This approach allows the project to circumvent the limitations of previous observational and experimental research by recreating and manipulating exposure to different types of inequality in the lab.
 Led by [Dr. Mauricio Bucca](https://sociologia.uc.cl/academicos-as/planta-academica/mauricio-bucca/), this project is sponsored by the National Research and Development Agency in Chile (FONDECYT N°11221171, Chile).

-Keywords: Social Inequality, Stratification, Causal Inference, Field Experiments.
+**Keywords**: Social Inequality, Stratification, Causal Inference, Field Experiments.

 <be>